 Francis presented the group with a special Centrepoint warm-up shirt from the matchday, to mark the occasion, and said: "It’s been a pleasure to meet the guys in our new project – to see the difference our football club can make to people facing a difficult time.

 “A club like Arsenal has a special connection with young people, and I’m proud we make the most of that opportunity.
 Of course if I can help in some way by making a donation or meeting the group – it’s a privilege for me to do that.”

 Centrepoint volunteer coach Nathan added: “It’s great that Arsenal are doing things like this for the community.
 I saw the programme advertised in my hostel and I thought I’d come along and participate.
 I wasn’t doing anything with my time then but I’ve come a long way since I started here as a player.

-This is the latest project in a long running relationship between Arsenal and Centrepoint.
+This was the latest project in a long-running relationship between Arsenal and Centrepoint.
 We raised £500,000 to build a state-of-the-art health and wellbeing centre for homeless young people in London, following our charity of the season partnership in 2010/11.